-The lovely temperate weather begins and there are lots of wonderful things to do in Scotland in May.
+The lovely temperate weather begins this month and there’s a wide choice of things to do in Scotland in May.
 Scotland is just on the cusp of peak tourist season in May, so it can be a really good time to visit Scotland.
 Travelling into the Highlands or heading to the coast will be wonderful as the landscape begins to resemble a colourful patchwork of purples, golds, browns and greens.

 Music and Cultural Festivals

-The Shetland Folk Festival is now in its 43rd year last year.
-This year the UK’s most northernly folk festival takes place between the 1st-4th May in venues across Shetland.
+The Shetland Folk Festival is now in its 44th year.
+This year the UK’s most northernly folk festival takes place between the 30th April and 3rd May in venues across Shetland.
 See the full line up of local and international performers at the Shetland Folk Festival.
 It’s worth buying a membership if you want to go to the festival.
 Tickets are released to members first and it will entitle you to discounted tickets for concerts and entrance to the Festival club at Islesburgh.

-The 10th Skye Live Festival will be held between 8th – 10th May 2025.
-With 3 days of live music in Portree on the Isle of Skye this festival does sell out, so book ahead if you want to attend.
+The 10th Skye Live Festival will be held between 7th and 10th May 2026.
+With 4 days of live music in Portree on the Isle of Skye, this festival does sell out, so book ahead if you want to attend.
 There is only very limited capacity for campervans at the site but nearby Portree Campsite takes campervans.

-The long running Orkney Folk Festival returns between 22nd and 25th May, 2025.
+The long running Orkney Folk Festival returns between 21st and 24th May, 2026.
 Leading artists from around the world and Orkney performers will be playing in various Orkney venues.
 Alongside the concerts there will also be ceilidhs, workshops and family events.
-You’ll find all the details in the Orkney Folk Festival programme.
-Tickets are on sale to Friends from 29th March.
+The 2026 Festival programme will be published in mid March but to give you a taste of the Festival, have a look at the 2025 Orkney Folk Festival programme.
+Tickets are on sale to Friends from 28th March.
 The Friends programme gives you discounts and invitations to special events as well as early access tickets.
-Tickets for general release are on sale from 2nd April.
+Tickets for general release are on sale from 1st April.

 Fèis Ìle – The Islay Festival.
 Over 9 days each May Islay’s population jumps from 3,000 to 15,000.
 People travel from all around the world for a unique mix of whisky, music, cultural events and a celebration of island life.
 Islay comes alive with traditional and contemporary Gaelic and folk music, Gaelic lessons, whisky tastings, distillery visits and more.
-The 2025 Festival runs from Friday 23rd to 31st May.
-This is a festival in high demand, with accommodation selling out at least two years in advance, and the Festival on the bucket list of whisky lovers around the globe.
+This year – 2026 – it is the 40th year of the Festival which takes place from Friday 22nd to Sunday 31st May.
+Book early as this is a festival in high demand, with accommodation selling out at least two years in advance, and the Festival on the bucket list of whisky lovers around the globe.

 If folk is not your thing then maybe Bonfest will be.
 This annual celebration of the late AC/DC frontman Bon Scott is held each year in the town where he was born – Kirriemuir, Angus.
-This year it takes place on the 2nd-4th May.
-Details of the full line up and tickets are available on the Bonfest website.
+This year it takes place on the 1st-3rd May.
+Details of the full line up will be published on the Bonfest website.

 Other Things to do in Scotland in May

-The Spirit of Speyside Whisky Festival runs from the 30th April – 5th May 2025.
+The Spirit of Speyside Whisky Festival runs from the 29th April – 4th May 2026.
 This is one of the largest events of its kind in the world.
-Hundreds of whisky related events are held throughout Speyside as the distilleries open their doors to whisky fans.
+Hundreds of whisky related events are held throughout Speyside as the region’s distilleries open their doors to whisky fans.
 There will be food events, distillery tours, live music and whisky tastings and talks.

 Outdoor Things to Do in Scotland in May

 A series of fantastic events learning about and celebrating the wildlife and natural Orcadian environment.
-The Orkney Nature Festival runs from May 12th to May 18th 2025.
+The Orkney Nature Festival takes place between May 11th to May 17th 2026.
 Expect guided walks and wildlife watching, snorkelling and kayaking safaris, talks about the natural environment and conservation, creative arts workshops celebrating the natural environment and family events like scavenger hunts and rockpooling.

-The Arran Mountain Festival takes place between 16th and 19th May 2025.
+The Arran Mountain Festival takes place between 15th and 18th May 2026.
 It’s a festival of climbing, hill walking, runs, wildlife watching and social events.
 Take to the mountains in guided small groups to learn much about what Arran has to offer.
-Bookings for guided walks are now being taken and events are filling up fast so if you want to attend any events you should book as soon as possible.
+Bookings for guided walks are now being taken and events will fill up fast so if you want to attend any events you should book as soon as possible.
 View the full Arran Mountain Festival programme of walks and events.

 The Melrose Rugby Sevens